-Elementary students (K-5) will have the opportunity to access Internet services after review of the Acceptable Use Policy and submission of the User/Parent Permission Form.
+Elementary students (K-5) will have the opportunity to access Internet services after review of the Acceptable Use Policy and submission of the Parent/Guardian signature page of the handbook.
 The student must maintain proper Internet practices to retain Internet privileges.
 Elementary students will access the Internet and network resources (including email) for educational purposes only.
 A staff member will monitor them and their usage will be logged.